ice-wm/ice-wm.github.io/index.md

 ### Releases

 The latest released version is [1.5.0][4] (2018-12-23).
+Compared to version 1.4.2 (2017-07-30),
-Compared to 1.4.2, this release contains many bugfixes, many portability fixes and updated translations.
+this release contains many bugfixes, many portability fixes and updated translations.
 A new quickswitch, new hotkeys, new focus behavior `FocusCurrentWorkspace`, new theme option `TaskbuttonIconOffset` which is used